Close

 Sad girl sits by lockers

 The Centers for Disease Control and Prevention defines bullying as any unwanted aggressive behavior(s) by another youth or group of youths, who are not siblings or current dating partners, that involves an observed or perceived power imbalance and is repeated multiple times or is highly likely to be repeated.
-Bullying may inflict harm or distress on the targeted youth — including physical, psychological, social or educational harm.
+Bullying may inflict physical, psychological, social and/or educational harm or distress on the targeted youth.

 Children as young as age 2 may begin using aggressive or early bullying behaviors to defend their belongings.